jondashkyle/archive/entries/2019-03-21-simple-ish-sites.md

 When pushing to the content repository, Github sends a web hook to the lamda invalidating the cache stored in memory.
 This leads to super quick responses.

 Ultimately I’m pretty happy with this, and see it lasting for quite a while.
 I like the notion of a knowledge repository.
 A single versioned space containing all of my writing is very future proof.
 If Github goes to hell I can just clone the repository elsewhere and write another function using whatever tools available to read the directory into `json` using the content state specification.

+Of course this stack is unique to my personal site.
+It’s a sandbox.
+For client projects I still prefer Netlify and Vue, but the CMS of choice remains Kirby.
+It’s also databaseless, using static files and folders to structure content.
+The new Kirby 3 is incredibly solid, solving many of the lingering issues.
+The panel is also built with Vue—nicely cohesive.

 ---